Economic and Legal Factors

 WACKER sells its products and services to virtually every industry.
 Although our business divisions are not immune to economic fluctuations, their onset and impact may vary.
 Our product portfolio and broad customer base enable us to mitigate the magnitude of such fluctuations.

 The terms for orders placed with WACKER vary from division to division.
 Most orders received by WACKER SILICONES are short term, though a small number are long term.
-At WACKER POLYMERS, business is based on contracts and framework agreements with terms of up to one year.
+At WACKER POLYMERS, business is based on contracts and framework agreements with terms of up to one year in some cases.
 At WACKER POLYSILICON, we conclude short- and long-term contracts.
-A proportion of incoming orders are short-term ones based on market benchmarks.
+A proportion of incoming orders are short-term ones, with prices based on market benchmarks.
 Due to varying order-placement procedures at the Group, order-level reporting is not very meaningful and hence does not serve as an indicator in our monthly reports.

 Operational Metrics as Leading Indicators of Future Developments

 By referring to specific leading indicators based on operational metrics, we try to factor potential developments into our business plans and to allocate capacities accordingly.
 Since our operations are based on diverse businesses and markets, we use a number of leading indicators to gain insights into potential developments at each of our business divisions.
-Indicators include trends in raw-material and energy prices, as well as data from our own market research and from customer discussions.
+Indicators include trends in raw-material and energy prices, as well as data from our own market research and discussions with customers.

 Economic Factors Impacting Our Business

 The main economic factors influencing WACKER’s business remained unchanged in many areas.